 In any event, a ten measure introduction is heard first, which consists of two measures of the first chord to get the ball rolling and then two repeats of the four-chord pattern with Paul's spoken word explanation of who Rocky is, where he came from, and then setting the stage for the drama that was to unfold.
 Rocky's “woman ran off with another guy” and, adding insult to injury, this guy “hit young Rocky in the eye,” leaving him determined to seek revenge and get his girl back.
 He therefore “books himself a room in the local saloon” where he knows they will be found.
 The only instrumentation in this introduction is Paul on acoustic guitar and, briefly in the tenth measure, John blowing a few notes on harmonica.

 Then comes the first verse, which is a whopping 28 measures long, since he has quite a detailed story to tell.
 The only thing to occupy Rocky in the room he's rented is “Gideon's Bible,” since television hasn't been invented yet.
 He's not interested in that, though, especially the part about “Thou shall not kill.”
 He just sits there with the gun he brought contemplating how he's going to “shoot off the legs of his rival.”
 We are then introduced to his former “girl of his fancy,” who is actually known by three different names: “McGill,” “Lil” and “Nancy.”
 Her new beau “Dan” were next door at the “hoedown” when Rocky broke in and pulled out his gun.
 But Dan was the first to fire his weapon which resulted in Rocky on the ground “in the corner.”

-Instrumentally, this long verse includes, other than Paul's continuing rhythm guitar and vocals, Ringo with a simple hi-hat beat that starts in the fourth measure, and both John and Paul's bass guitar work (Paul's is the more prominent one) starting in the ninth measure, and John's harmonica starting in the 20th measure signaled by the word “hoedown.”
+Instrumentally, this long verse includes, other than Paul's continuing rhythm guitar and vocals, Ringo with a simple hi-hat beat that starts in the fourth measure, and John's bass guitar work that starts in the ninth measure, while John's overdubbed harmonica starts in the 20th measure signaled by the word “hoedown.”
 Ringo begins alternating his hi-hat beat with bass drum starting with the 13th measure and then accentuates the gunshot in the 26th measure with a snare drum flam.